 Would you go on a date or to a job interview wearing your worst possible outfit and talking gibberish?

-Websites need to be visually appealing and have well-written, useful and relevant content that speaks good about the business and their products and services.
-A visually appealing website with straightforward UI not only makes it more attractive and easy to navigate, it enhances the image of the business.
+Websites need to be visually appealing and have well-written, useful and relevant content that speaks well about the business and their products and services.
+A visually appealing website with straightforward UI not only makes it more attractive and easy to navigate, but it also enhances the image of the business.

 Be Mobile Friendly